jeffThompson/CreativeProgramming1/Assignments/Week00_BootingUp.md

 BOOTING UP
 ====

+>“The limits of my language mean the limits of my world.”
+– Ludwig Wittgenstein

 ###DUE: TUESDAY, JANUARY 31
 This week, we have to "boot up" a few things before we can start coding.